timurkh/Assist/README.md

 ##### Tags
 Admins can create Squad Tags, and assign those tags to members.
 Tags might have values, values are exclusive (only one tag value can be assigned to same member).

-### Technologies, source codes, reliability
+### Technologies, source codes, reliability, costs

 This app is written using Go + JS (Vue) + Bootstrap styles and hosted at Google App Engine.
 Firebase Authentication is used as identity service, Firestore DB is used to store data.
 Source codes are available [here](https://github.com/timurkh/Assist/).

 This system uses Google Application Free tier and might get suspended if monthly quota is exceeded.
-While quota is quite material, there is always an option to deploy the system to your own subscription.
-Get in touch with author if you want to do it.
+While quota is quite material (5-10 k pages rendered per day), it is much safer to have the system hosted in your own Google Cloud subscription.
+Get in touch with author if you want to do it, I will help to deploy.

+Also it is possible to reduce Firestore usage, holding more data in memory and thus making fewer read requests (50k requests per day are free as of today).

 ### About author and why this application was created